ADB is a communication protocol specific to Android that allows to connect or control an Android device from a computer.

 Prerequisite

-- Android SDK platform-tools from https://developer.android.com or Android Studio.
+Android SDK platform-tools are available from https://developer.android.com or Android Studio.

-The Android SDK platform-tools are included with Android Studio.
+Android Studio includes the Android SDK platform-tools.
 By default, they are located in the following folders:

 Step 1 - Toggle ADB connection